spencertipping/phi/phifront.md

 straightforward: `i>` for input, and `i<` for output.
 Then it's up to libraries to indicate slicing.

+This design makes op nodes into first-class things.
+If we then were to implement an abstract interpreter within op-node space, it could become a self hosting optimizer.
+The _data_ is still the interpreter, but the computational mechanics are much more structured.
+I have to admit, I really like this idea.

+We need a function that implements `i<` in terms of `d<`, `c<`, and `r<`.
+It isn't entirely straightforward, but it should be fun.

 ## Destructuring/conditional mechanics
 There's a lot of advantage to having destructuring parsers as builtins when we boot up `phifront`: